iainmclachlan/seMethodsGroup11/sqlqueries.md

 -The population of people, people living in cities, and people not living in cities in each country.

 The Program will also be able to display the following Information:
--The population of the world.
+-The population of the world. -DONE-

     strSelect = "SELECT Population FROM World;